plaebad/7DTD-LeverAction44/README.md

 You should end up with a path such as ```C:\Steam\steamapps\common\7 Days To Die\Mods\PlaebadLeverAction44```

+## Support

+Feedback and support requests can be submitted in Discord [https://discord.gg/PNp5k47zhB](https://discord.gg/PNp5k47zhB) in the plaebad-lever-action-44 channel.

 ## Disclaimer
 The mod author is not responsible for any damages or lost data that may occur from the use of this mod.